Add $30K–$50K Annually Through Partnerships Without Hiring: Revenue Protocol for $80K–$120K Operators

 Week 14: Introduce partner

-“[Client name], we’re expanding our service offerings through a strategic partnership with [Partner name].
-They specialize in [service] for businesses like yours.
-I’ll be overseeing the work to ensure it meets our quality standards.
-[Partner] will handle delivery.
-Let’s schedule a kickoff call.”
+“[Client name], we’re expanding our service offerings through a strategic partnership with [Partner name], who specialize in [service] for businesses like yours.
+I’ll be overseeing the work to ensure it meets our quality standards while [Partner] handles delivery, so let’s schedule a kickoff call.”

 Week 15–16: Monitor execution